gsbirch/gsbirch.github.io/aboutme.md

 I am currently employed under a Teaching Assistanceship at the Univerity of Kentucky for my PhD.

-In the Fall semester of 2024, I helped a professor with teaching CS 275: Discrete Mathematics at the university.
-I was responsible for grading homework and exams while giving helpful feedback to students.
-I was also responsible for holding office hours and running two recitation sections.
-During these, I would guide students though various practice problems, leaving them with a deeper understanding of the class content.
+I have ran labs and recitations for the following classes:
+- CS 215: Introduction to Program Design, Abstraction and Problem Solving
+- CS 275: Discrete Mathematics

+I helped students complete practice problems, debug their code, and learn good programming fundamentals.

 #### Research Intern at U of M (Summer 2023)